kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

 define within the frame block.
 All variables defined within the frame block must be present in this list.
 Then, initial values are optionally specified for these variables.
 Variables are defined within the frame block body (denoted by the ``let`` and ``tel`` kewords).
-It is possible to leave variables (partially or fully) undefined: If a variable is undefined on the first timestep, it will be set to its defined initial value, if one exists.
+It is possible to leave variables (partially or fully) undefined: On the first timestep, each variable is set equal to its initialization value, if one exists.
 On other timesteps, each undefined variable stutters (it is set equal to its value on the previous timestep).

 The following example involves three variables ``y1``, ``y2``, and ``y3``.
-Since ``y1`` is left completely undefined within the frame block, it will always be equal to 0 (its initialization value). ``y2`` will have value ``100, 0, 1, 2, 3, ...`` because it is undefined on the first timestep and set equal to its initialization value (100), but on other timesteps it is equal to ``counter()``.
-Since ``y3`` is fully defined within the frame block, it is equal to ``counter()`` and its initialization value is not used.
+Since ``y1`` is left undefined within the frame block body, it will always be equal to 0 (its initialization value). ``y2`` will have value ``100, 0, 1, 2, 3, ...`` because it is set equal to its initialization value (100) on the first timestep, but on other timesteps it is set equal to ``counter()``.
+Even though ``y3`` is fully defined within the frame block (with no unguarded ``pre``s), its initialization value is still used, so it is equal to ``5, 1, 2, 3, ...``.

 .. code-block:: none